TritonDataCenter/rfd/rfd/0120/README.md

 ##### input

 Requires an array of network objects and a name.
-These network object must be of the same address family (IPv4 or IPv6).
+These network objects must be of the same address family (IPv4 or IPv6).

 | Field			| Type		| Description				|